SAP-samples/teched2023-DA262/exercises/database_explorer/ex2/README.md

     ![](images/Debugging-add-breakpoint.png)

-4. To trigger the breakpoint, call the stored procedure.
+4. To trigger the breakpoint, call the stored procedure using **Generate CALL Statement with UI**.

     ![](images/CallStoredProcedure.png)

+    Provide a value such as 2 for the input parameter and execute the procedure using the input parameter.

     ![](images/Debugging-call-with-param.png)

-5. Once the breakpoint has been hit, the variables can be examined, and the code stepped through.
+5. Once the breakpoint has been hit, the variables can be examined, and the code can be stepped through.

     ![](images/Debugging.png)